AviatrixSystems/Docs/HowTos/config_FortiGate.rst

   Note: If you need further clarification on FireNet subnets, please see this link:  `FireNet Subnets <https://www.lucidchart.com/publicSegments/view/f0bbe123-cbf7-4339-88df-a51eee2da631/image.pdf>`_

-- Using AWS console, assign an Elastic IP address to Management and WAN interfaces (Eth0 and Eth2)
+- Using the AWS console, assign an Elastic IP address to Management and WAN interfaces (Eth0 and Eth2)

 4. Login to Firewall and configure interfaces
 ------------------------------------------------

-- Using a web browser, connect to management IP of the instance with HTTPS.
+- Using a web browser, connect to the management IP of the instance with HTTPS.
 You should see a login prompt as seen below, continue to login.

 |login|

 ::

-  At the time of this writing, default login for Fortigate is admin as username and instance ID is the password
+  At the time of this writing, default login for Fortigate is admin as username and instance ID as the password

 - To configure both Port1 and Port2, go to "Interfaces" tab: